SparkPost/support-docs/support/user-guide/subaccounts.md

 ### Subaccount UI Access
 *Limited access.
 Reach out to our support team or your Technical Account Manager to have this option enabled for your account.

 Users with the "Reporting" role can be assigned to a specific subaccount.
 These users only have access to information about that subaccount within the SparkPost UI.
-They can access their email analytics, including SparkPost Signals, as well as their events.
+They can access Signals analytics and event data.
 They also have read-only access to templates and snippets associated with their specific subaccount or shared with all subaccounts.

 Other details to keep in mind:
 * Subaccount Reporting users can see their subaccount name and ID in the app.
 * A Reporting user can only be assigned to a subaccount at account creation.
 If you want to assign a current user to a specific subaccount, you will need to delete and re-add the user.
 * A Reporting user cannot be switched to a different subaccount or be changed to a the master account.
 If you want to make these changes, you will need to delete and re-add the user.
 * A Reporting user can only be assigned to a single subaccount.
-Multi-subaccount access is not supported at this time.

 Subaccount UI access is available to use for free internally to your company and can be made available to your customers via a reseller agreement.
 Reach out to our support team or your Technical Account Manager to have this option enabled for your account.